oma-nyc/oma-wca-exercises/prompting-guide/4gp-prompting-guide.md

 One of the key advantages of watsonx Code Assistant is its ability to leverage **context** and industry **best practices** to generate intelligent suggestions.
 As you use watsonx Code Assistant, you'll notice that it incorporates context from the overall source file and the specific paragraph to provide more accurate recommendations.
 It analyzes the code you have already written and suggests improvements or additions based on established best practices.

----

-## Here are a few key examples of simple ways to enhance your experience👇

-### Use personas or role names to provide context

-The LLM supporting watsonx Code Assistant is tuned to support 116 different programming languages.
-When prompting for content, explanations, or opportunities for improvement, it's important to provide context that includes the role or persona that would otherwise be expected to produce the content without AI.

-Let's start with a basic query for language recommendations.
-Suppose you work for an operational technology company that produces embedded systems, sensors, and other instruments.
-You want to implement the UNIX `cat` command and ask the following question:

-**Good:** `Between C, C++, and Ada, which language is best for implementing the UNIX "cat" command?`

-This is a good start, and one improvement would be to prepend a sentence that provides more context.
-Consider the following:

-**Better:** `You are an embedded systems programmer.
-Between C, C++, and Ada, which language is best for implementing the UNIX "cat" command?`

-This is better because the needed skillset is now much clearer.
-Finally, it would help to include any specific requirements.
-For example:

-**Best:** `You are an embedded systems programmer building secure fielded instruments.
-Between C, C++, and Ada, which language is best for implementing the UNIX "cat" command?`

-This is better than our **Better** prompt because it makes visible the security needs, thus avoiding a follow up prompt such as, `What if I need robust security capabilities?`

-### Avoid "Give me a rock / No, not that rock" by starting with specific details, to reduce iterations

-Remember when you first learned how to code, when your instructor said computers will do exactly what you tell them to do?
-LLMs aren't very different in that regard.
-Be sure to add important details to your prompts.
-For example:

-**Good:** `You are an Ansible engineer.
-Write a playbook that deploys IBM MQ on OpenShift.`

-This is also a good start, but you might get content that supports older versions of OpenShift like OCP 3.
-If you need OpenShift 4 support, modify your prompt by adding a "4" at the end.

-**Better:** `You are an Ansible engineer.
-Write a playbook that deploys IBM MQ on OpenShift 4.`

-This is more specific, but then you notice the proposed content suggests passing OpenShift CLI commands instead of using a bespoke Ansible module, which may not be idempotent.
-Further, the proposed content uses short module names which is a linting violation; and you remember that, in OpenShift, services are not exposed as routes by default.

-**Best:** `You are an Ansible engineer.
-Write a playbook that deploys IBM MQ on OpenShift 4 with an exposed route.
-Use the kubernetes.core collection.
-Use fully qualified collection names.`

-By being more specific, you can generate more useful code and spend less time correcting.
-The good news here is that watsonx Code Assistant retains context in each chat, which means you can propose corrections conversationally instead of having to rewrite the entire prompt.

-### Parameterize Parameterize Parameterize

-#### A primer on Prompt Engineering
+## A primer on Prompt Engineering

 First, let's give a little context. **Parameterization** in the context of prompt engineering covers the adjusted settings that go into the behavior of your model for your particular use case.
 Here are some key prompt engineering parameters and how they work:

-**Temperature** controls the randomness of responses.
+- **Temperature** controls the randomness of responses.
 Lowering it to approximately 0.1 yields consistent, predictable outputs, while raising it (approximately 0.9) produces creative responses with varying degrees of variability.

-**Stop sequences** tell the model when to end its response and acknowledge when a question has been fully answered.
+- **Stop sequences** tell the model when to end its response and acknowledge when a question has been fully answered.

-**Top-k** puts a hard limit on how many word choices the model shall consider at each step of its thought process.
+- **Top-k** puts a hard limit on how many word choices the model shall consider at each step of its thought process.
 If for example, the top-k is set to say 50, the model then picks from ONLY the 50 most likely next words, ignoring less probable ones.

-**Top-p sampling** aka nucleus sampling works by considering words based on their cumulative probability.
+- **Top-p sampling** aka nucleus sampling works by considering words based on their cumulative probability.
 With a lower value, the model sticks to high-confidence words, giving you more focused and reliable answers.

-**Frequency vs. Presence penalties** combat repetition.
+- **Frequency vs. presence penalties** combat repetition.
 Frequency penalizes reusing words, while presence encourages exploring new topics.

-**Logit bias** lets you select specific words to be more or less likely to show up in ones responses.
+- **Logit bias** lets you select specific words to be more or less likely to show up in ones responses.
 This is helpful when you want to steer the model toward or away from certain terminologies.

-#### Why this matters
+### Why this matters

 For the purposes of **code generation** we have optimized backend **parameters** like **Temperature**, where the value threshold is set low enough to provide consistent and predictable outputs while allowing creative responses when appropriate.
 Additionally, we have coupled this with **Stop sequences** that are clear and produce structured functional code that adheres to proper syntax rules.

-#### Where the magic happens (You, the Prompt Whisperer)
+### Where the magic happens (You, the Prompt Whisperer)

 As a consumer, since watsonx Code Assistant does not expose those parameters, you are effectively practicing **Hard** and **Soft Prompting** through the inputs in our **prompt chat** and **inline in the code directly**.

-#### Hard Prompting
+### Hard Prompting

 Code generation is inherently an exercise in **hard prompting**, requiring humans to provide specific instructions as prompts to the AI domain expert to receive accurate response from the expert.
 As a warm up, let's ask watsonx Code Assistant to do something generic.